-- Fair dinkum honest, the truth.
-'Fair dinkum?' when used as a question means, 'is it really true?' - To be crook to be sick or ill. - Flat out busy. - Shout to buy someone a drink.
+- I Loo or dunny These are slang terms for toilet.
+If you are a guest in someone's house for the first time, it is usually polite to ask permission to use his or her toilet.
+'May I use your toilet please?'
+Some people ask, 'Where's the loo?' - Pair dinkum honest, the truth.
+'Fair dinkum?' when used as a question means, 'is it really true?' - ☑ To be crook to be sick or ill. - It Flat out busy. - Shout to buy someone a drink.
 At a bar or a pub when a group of friends meet, it is common for each person to 'shout a round', meaning buy everybody a drink.
 Each person takes a turn at buying a 'round'.
 It is also acceptable to say that you do not drink (alcohol) by saying that you are a 'teetotaller'.
 This also means you are not obliged to shout. - Bloke a man.
 Sometimes if you ask for help, you may get an answer to 'see that bloke over there'. - How ya goin?
 'How are you going?' means how are you, or how do you do?
 It does not mean what form of transport you are taking.
-Sometimes it can sound like 'ow-yagoin-mate'.
+Sometimes it can sound like 'ow-ya- goin-mate'.